First cabinet of Donald Trump: Matthew Whitaker (acting)

 With the resignation of Sessions on November 7, 2018, Trump appointed Sessions' chief of staff Matthew Whitaker to serve as acting attorney general.
 Multiple legal challenges to Whitaker's appointment were filed.
 All were dismissed.

-William Barr
+William Barr (2019–2020)

-William Barr, a former U.S. Attorney General in the George H. W. Bush administration, was nominated to reprise his former role as the permanent replacement for Sessions.
-He was confirmed by the Senate in February 2019 by a 54–45 vote.
+William Barr, a former Attorney General in the George H. W. Bush administration, was nominated to reprise his former role as the permanent replacement for Sessions on December 7, 2018.
+On February 14, 2019, he was confirmed by the Senate in a vote of 54–45 and was sworn in later that day.
 Barr announced that he would resign as attorney general on December 14, 2020, which came into effect on December 23, 2020.

 Jeffrey Rosen (acting)

 Jeffrey A. Rosen became the acting Attorney General following the resignation of Barr on December 23, 2020.
-His term ended on January 20, 2021.
+He served until the end of the Trump administration, January 20, 2021.

 Secretary of the Interior

 The nomination of a Secretary-designate is reviewed during hearings held by the members of the Energy and Natural Resources committee, then presented to the full Senate for a vote.